xanwal/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

 # [Python SDK v2](#tab/python)

-If you want to update the code, model, or environment, update the YAML file, and then run the `az ml online-endpoint update` command in the Azure CLI or the `begin_create_or_update` method of your `ml-client` handle.
+If you want to update the code, model, or environment, update the YAML file, and then call the `begin_create_or_update` method of `MLClient`.

 > [!Note]
 > If you update instance count and along with other model settings (code, model, or environment) in a single `update` command: first the scaling operation will be performed, then the other updates will be applied.
 In production environment is a good practice to perform these operations separately.